-Additionally, dressing for the role helps keep you motivated and feeling positive because it helps establish the attitude that you, too, can succeed in a new role.
+Additionally, dressing for the role helps keep you motivated and positive because it helps establish the attitude that you can succeed in a new role.

 And it doesn’t end with your career.

-Dressing nicely outside of work will boost your self confidence and motivate you to achieve more in every area of life.
+Dressing nicely outside your professional life will boost your self confidence and motivate you to achieve more in every area of your life.

-Up until now, the self improvement tips I’ve shared focused on improving yourself and not your finances.
+Until now, the self-improvement ideas I’ve shared focused on improving yourself, not your finances.

-But your finances play a big role in your life and as a result, need to be included in this list.
+But your finances play a significant role in your life and, as a result, need to be included in this list.

 Specifically, we will talk about passive income.

-Passive income is the ability for something earn you money without you having to do anything to keep earning money.
+Passive income is the ability to earn money without doing anything to keep earning money.

-For instance, if you sell a book online, that book is able, theoretically, to sell forever.
+For instance, if you sell a book online, that book can sell forever.

 Other examples include tutorials or Youtube videos.

-If you place a tutorial on Udemy, it has the capability of bringing in monthly income without any further effort on your part.
+If you place a tutorial on Udemy, it can bring in monthly income without any further effort.

 Another example is investing your money in dividend paying stocks.

-After you make your initial investment, the stocks you own pay you a dividend every quarter.
+After your initial investment, the stocks you own pay you quarterly dividends.
 There is nothing you have to do to earn this money.

-By seeing how others are able to obtain passive income, you will begin to examine how you might leverage your knowledge and skills to develop your own source of passive income.
+By seeing how others can obtain passive income, you will examine how you might leverage your knowledge and skills to develop your source of passive income.

-You might find it fairly interesting that simply decluttering your home offers a variety of psychological health benefits.
+You might find it pretty interesting that simply decluttering your home offers a variety of psychological health benefits.

 Researchers are finding that it helps alleviate depression.
-It also boosts self confidence and helps create a positive outlook.
+It also boosts self confidence and helps form a positive outlook.

-If you find that implementing any of these tips is simply impossible because you do not feel like it, this particular tip is the gateway to being able to start one.
+If you find that implementing any of these self improvement ideas is simply impossible because you do not feel like it, this particular tip is a great first step to being able to start one.

-Decluttering your home will make you feel better and give you the motivation to, perhaps, tackle another tip or all of the others.
+Decluttering your home will make you feel better and motivate you to tackle another tip or all the others.

-One particular strategy to declutter is to create a junk drawer.
+One particular strategy to declutter is to have a junk drawer.